Buying life insurance as a cancer patient presents several challenges.

 Getting Better Life Insurance Rates

 The next thing to work on is the rest of your health.
-As a cancer patient you’ll need to improve the other areas of your health before you apply for coverage.
+As a cancer patient, you’ll need to improve the other areas of your health before you apply for coverage.
 It’s important to start working on eating better and getting physical exercise.
-These two things will shed those extra pounds, less blood pressure, and lower your cholesterol.
-The culmination of this leads to less of a monthly premium.